 The Latin American Affinity Group (LAAG) strives to create a supportive community for students, families, faculty and staff of a shared Latin background.
 Regardless of ethnicity, race, or socioeconomic status, LAAG brings families together to celebrate and honor ancestry and identity.
 The tentpole events for LAAG are Día De Los Muertos, which is a school-wide event as well as the Kinder/6th grade joint graduation celebration.
 We also hold an informal “kick off” get together with the intention of catching up with old friends and welcoming new families.

 Do the parents or other members of your family identify as LGBTQ?
-Join our warm, supportive, casual group for get togethers every few months.
+The LGBTQ+ Affinity Group offers a warm, supportive, casual setting for get-togethers every few months.
 Our gatherings often include children so they can see other families that may share similar structures.
-Want to be an involved ally?
-Feel free to join as well!
+Involved allies are welcome, too!